Filters

 Offers Telehealth

-Daniel Gold is a Neurologist and an Ophthalmologist in Baltimore, Maryland.
+With fellowship training in neuro-ophthalmology and additional training in neuro-vestibular disorders, Dr. Daniel Gold sees patients with neuro-ophthalmic disorders (affecting vision, eyelids, pupils, or causing nystagmus or double vision) in addition to oto-neurologic disorders (causing dizziness and vertigo).
+Videos 2018 Best Consulting Physician Award Tele-(Dizzy) Medicine.
 Dr. Gold is rated as an Experienced provider by MediFind in the treatment of Progressive External Ophthalmoplegia.
 His top areas of expertise are Vertigo, Benign Paroxysmal Positional Vertigo, Brown Syndrome, and Stiff Person Syndrome.
-Dr. Gold is currently accepting new patients.

 Experienced in Progressive External Ophthalmoplegia